vikram7/beer-recommender/README.md

 replacing it with raw SQL brought down the runtime to a few seconds.
 ```

-Additionally, below is a detailed tally of my work and features to come / features to fix / check / etc. in case you don't feel like reading all my commits.
+Below is a detailed tally of my work and features to come / features to fix / check / etc. in case you don't feel like reading all my commits.

 Sep 16, 2004
 - parser complete